sunnypilot/sunnypilot/tools/dockerize-agnos/README.md

-The goal of dockerizing agnos for C3X native prebuilds is to speed up C3X native binary prebuilds by 30x+ by building on much more powerful Linux aarch64 machines.
+The goal of dockerizing agnos is to speed up C3X native binary prebuilds by 30x+ by building on more powerful Linux aarch64 machines.

 # dockerize-agnos.sh usage
 ```